‘General Hospital’ Spoilers Hint That Trina Has Big Personal Developments On The Way

 According to Soap Central, Trina will have an unexpected family reunion during the week of February 17.
 Viewers would love to see this be connected to the DNA test she took a while ago that revealed she had a biological connection to someone in Port Charles.
 This General Hospital spoiler could be referencing that, but it could also indicate that something more ordinary is on the horizon.

 It could simply mean that viewers will see someone currently known to Trina as family.
-Fans have not yet met anyone else in her family and it seems likely that people might be given an opportunity to learn more about her immediate family before any bombshells drop.
+Fans have not yet met any of her relatives, and it seems likely that people might be given an opportunity to learn more about her immediate family before any bombshells drop.

 Fans have suspected that this mystery DNA connection of Trina’s would ultimately be linked to Stella’s unresolved DNA connection.
 More specifically, many viewers have a hunch that Trina will turn out to be Curtis’ daughter, one he never knew existed.